cochoa0x1/advanced-lane/README.md

 ### 3. Perspective Transform

-I manually observed the x,y pixel coordinates of the lanes in straight lane image and calculated a perspective transform to map those points to a rectangle.
+I manually observed the x,y pixel coordinates of the lane in a straight lane image and calculated a perspective transform to map those points to a rectangle.
 Doing so transforms that section of road to one that appears as if being viewed from above.
-I calculate only the transformation matrix and inverse tranformation and store them in the LaneLineFinder class.
+I calculated both the transformation matrix and inverse transformation and stored them in the LaneLineFinder class M and M_inv properties.

 <table border="1" class="dataframe">
   <thead>